kwesi-mb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 \n id-nG -- prints all the groups the current user is part of
 \nsudo chown -- change file ownership
 \necho -- creating a new file
+\nchmod 100 -- adds execute permissions to the owner of the file